 Over the years, I have made Beef Bourguignon on many occasions.
 The recipes have varied, and so have the results.
 On a recent French cooking adventure, I decided to adapt the recipe featured in The Little Paris Kitchen.

-For starters, I cut my beef a bit smaller (it cooked faster than the 3 hours stated in the recipe), lightly thickened the sauce with flour, and increased the amount of onions and mushrooms.
+For starters I cut my beef a bit smaller, thus it cooked faster than the 3 hours stated in the original recipe.
+I also lightly thickened the sauce with flour, and increased the amount of onions and mushrooms.
 I also improved the recipe by tying up the herbs and spices in a sachet instead of just tossing them into the stew.
 This makes it much easier to remove these components, which wouldn’t normally be eaten anyway.

 The result is incredibly fork-tender beef which has absorbed incredible flavors from the wine, herbs and spices.
 The sauce is just thickened enough to coat the meat and veggies rather than being a more soup-like broth.
 I prefer my Beef Bourguignon with a slightly thickened sauce, and this works out perfectly.
 The mushrooms and pearl onions are the perfect counterparts to the beef and add great depth of flavor.

 The baguette dumplings are definitely a novelty.
 Full credit goes to Rachel Khoo for conceiving these.
 It’s essentially like using chunks of baguette to dip in the broth, but even better, perhaps, because these have lots of added flavor from parsley and spices.
 A crisp exterior yields to a chewy and soft interior that is a perfect vehicle for absorbing lots of delicious sauce.